-Alexei was born on May 5, 1941 and on March 24, 1958 the name of the Moscow schoolboy became world-known.
+Alexei was born on May 5, 1941 and on March 24, 1958 the name of the Moscow schoolboy became known all over the world.

 This story began on a sunny autumn day in 1957.

-On October 5 “Pravda” published news – the first artificial Earth satellite was launched in the USSR.
+On October 5 Pravda newspaper published news – the first artificial Earth satellite was launched by the USSR.
 All Soviet people were exulted.
 Russian word sputnik was heard by another hero of the story, American student Steve Lapekas.

 The whole of America spoke about a Russian breakthrough in the space, although emotions were different… It was a real shock for Americans.

 Gallup asked a question – “How did the Russians manage to do this?”.
 And there were several answers: 30 % said that “theRussians work better”, 20 % said that it was the achievement of German scientists, 15% thought that “the Russians are well-organized”.

 Anyway, the launch of the satellite was a blow to America’s prestige.

 American experts came to conclusion that the Russians succeeded thanks to the successful union of science, education and technology.
 And then American journalists decided to analyze two systems of school education.
 Already in early 1958, the U.S. delegation arrived in the Soviet capital to look for “sacrifice”.